groucho75/phmisk/README.md

 ### Custom controller files

 You can map custom controller/method as a route: put your controllers inside `app/controllers` and they will be autoloded.
-Then, you have to add a route statement in `routes.php`: here is a route provided by custom controller called `Demo`:
+Then, you have to add a route statement in `app/routes.php`: here is a route provided by custom controller called `Demo`:
 ```php
 $demo = new App\Controllers\Demo();